-For over 30 years, the Guiana Space Center (CSG), Europe's Spaceport in French Guiana, has offered a complete array of facilities for rocket launches.
+For over 30 years, the Guiana Space Center (CSG), Europe's Spaceport in French Guiana, has offered a complete array of launch facilities.

-Europe's commitment to independent access to space is based on actions by three key players: the European Space Agency (ESA), the French space agency CNES, and Arianespace.
+Europe's commitment to independent access to space is based on actions by three key players: the European Space Agency (ESA), French space agency CNES, and Arianespace.

 ESA has helped change the role of the Guiana Space Center, in particular by funding the construction of the launch complexes, payload processing buildings and associated facilities.
-Initially used for the French space program, the Guiana Space Center has gradually become Europe's own spaceport, according to the terms of an agreement between ESA and the French government.
+Initially used for the French space program, the Guiana Space Center has gradually become Europe's own Spaceport, according to the terms of an agreement between ESA and the French government.